How important is brand advertising for delivering sales?

 Is it possible to drive short-term impact as well as long-term benefit?

 The goal of brand advertising is to drive awareness of your brand.
 Then, when the time is right, consumers will choose your brand over a competitor.
 Marketers employ a whole host of tactics and channels to get a brand on consumer consideration lists.
-Channel choices and the adverts themselves, should always be aligned with the overarching brand proposition, target audience, direct and indirect competition, and general market conditions.
+Channel choices and the adverts themselves, should always be aligned.
+Consider the overarching brand proposition, target audience, direct and indirect competition, and general market conditions.
 It’s a combination of these tactics that will ensure a brand’s continued success.
 As always, testing, learning and refining marketing communications should be a key focus.
 Doing so will allow you to discover what resonates the most with consumers.

 It’s clear that there’s a delicate balance to be struck between investment in short-term acquisition campaigns and long-term brand activity.
 However, there’s no need to choose one at the expense of the other.
 By combining both strategies, brands can drive immediate sales and ROI, whilst also building brand awareness to drive future sales.
 It’s a win win for growth.